-Further details of the arrangements in place to support students at Handsworth Grange Community Sports College school with medical conditions can be found on the school website at Handsworth Grange (hgcsc.co.uk).
-This includes the Health and Safety Policy and the Supporting Students with Medical Conditions Policy.
+Further details of the arrangements in place to support students at Handsworth Grange Community Sports College with medical conditions can be found on the school website at POLICIES: Statutory Information: Handsworth Grange (hgcsc.co.uk).
+This includes the Health and Safety Policy and the Supporting Students with Medical Conditions Policy 2024-2025.